10 Strategic Planning Team Building Activities

 Instructions

-• The facilitator should draw the grid on paper or whiteboard, with columns and rows representing the goals, objectives, strategies, tactics, and timelines needed to achieve success.
+• Draw a grid on paper with columns representing the goals, objectives, strategies, tactics, as well as timelines needed to achieve organization’s success.

-• Team members should then brainstorm and come up with different ideas for each section of the grid.
+• Then, the team members should brainstorm and come up with different ideas for each section of the grid.

 • After all the sections are filled out on the grid, the teammates should discuss the best strategies and tactics to achieve each goal.